-At Harpursville’s Animal Adventure Park, home to Tajiri—the giraffe whose birth was seen all over the world, you can hand feed a penguin, go on a walkabout with a kangaroo, or pre-book other meet and greets with some of the 300 animals at this attraction right outside of Binghamton (open through October 23).
-Take a ride through its sister facility, the Preserve Drive Through Park, which operates until Halloween and has rhinos, giraffes, and other wildlife from the Americas, Eurasia, and Africa.
+At Harpursville’s Animal Adventure Park, home to Tajiri—the giraffe whose birth was seen all over the world, you can hand feed a penguin, go on a walkabout with a kangaroo, or pre-book other meet and greets with some of the 300 animals at this attraction right outside of Binghamton (open through October).
+Take a ride through its sister facility, the Preserve Drive Through Park, which operates until October and has rhinos, giraffes, and other wildlife from the Americas, Eurasia, and Africa.

 Credit: Destination Marketing Corporation for Otsego County

 Take a fall foliage train ride with Cooperstown and Charlotte Valley Railroad (pictured).
 Their routes go along the Susquehanna River Valley, where fall scenery can be seen in forests and farm fields.
-Also, their Pumpkin Patch Trains run October 22-23 with a special station stop for passengers to pick out their perfect pumpkin.
-Speaking of trains, Roberson Museum and Science Center is home to a massive model train room depicting 1950s-era Binghamton.
-Also explore exhibits on cats, quilts, and more or catch a thrilling planetarium show.
+Also, their Pumpkin Patch Trains run October 21-22 with a special station stop for passengers to pick out their perfect pumpkin.
+Speaking of trains, Roberson Museum and Science Center is home to a massive model train room depicting 1950s-era Binghamton, plus exhibits on cats, quilts, and even a thrilling planetarium show.

 Credit: @visit1000islands on Instagram

-The charming village of Alexandria Bay, considered to be the heart of the 1,000 Islands, is chock full of restaurants and shops for a perfect fall day out on the town.
+The charming village of Alexandria Bay, considered to be the heart of the Thousand Islands, is chock full of restaurants and shops for a perfect fall day out on the town.
 Riley’s By the River touts waterside views with classic American breakfast, lunch, and dinner options.
-The Kitchen at the Captain Visger House is this boutique inn’s farm to table restaurant, while Wolfes Kountry Kottage is a hot breakfast spot as crowds come in for their well-sized meal portions.
+Windows on the Bay at the Riveredge Resort offers amazing bay views from three sides and a casual dining atmosphere, while Wolfes Kountry Kottage is a hot breakfast spot as crowds come in for their well-sized meal portions.
 As for shopping, the Bay House Artisans sells pieces by local artists and craftspeople, many of which signify the Thousand Islands.

 For classic fall fun, head on over to Old McDonald’s Farm in Sackets Harbor for their “Fall on the Farm” season through Halloween, complete with pumpkin picking, two corn mazes, and warm homemade cider donuts.